 At the first drill a month later there was a roll up of 24 which included 14 recent recruits.
 There among the list was my nineteen-year-old grandfather, William Thomas Brown.
 The sergeant instructing the troop was Sergeant Instructor Messenger who had recently served in the 5th Dragoon Guards at Meerut in India.
 He was confident, personable and encouraging.
 By the end of the day another six had handed in their names.

 What is it about young men in uniforms?
 The girls love them.
 And the boys love themselves.
-Certainly the uniform, issued out of a capitation of five pounds per head, was striking.
-Full dress in myrtle green with black facings, green slouch hat and black boots.
+Certainly the uniform, costing five pounds, was striking – full dress in myrtle green with black facings, green slouch hat and black boots.
 The troopers were issued with black leather bridles, breastplates, saddles and saddle cloths, as well as a rifle and sword.
 The regimental badge like all military badges, was symbolic and emotive.
 The regiment’s motto ‘For hearths and homes’ reminded troopers that they were the protectors of loved ones, as much as they were protectors of country and empire.
 The shield of St George recalled the mother country but the other symbols – emu, kangaroo, stars of the southern cross and boomerang – affirmed the Australianness of this corps, at a time when the country was moving towards federation.

 All troops need time in the field.
 That is why the Mudgee Squadron gathered on the Burrundulla paddocks at Mudgee and went under canvas for four days, from Thursday 21st September 1899 to Sunday 24th.
 Tents of course were pitched by the troops.
 The first care of cavalrymen is their horses so there were drills to do with watering, tethering, saddling, unsaddling and leg-roping, that last one causing most trouble from fractious horses.
 Reveille sounded at 5.30, the signal for the day’s hard graft including foot parade, mounted parade and escort of the Governor, their Colonel-in-Chief, who attended the camp.
 There was plenty of down-time too, much of it spent in the Canteen run by Mrs Albert of the Imperial Hotel.
 On Friday night there was a lecture with cigars passed around by Mr James Loneragan, on Saturday a camp fire concert, with music by the Mudgee band and most of the officers.
 On Sunday there was a church parade, followed by a service held under a large native appletree.
 Then there was a beer parade (and I’ll leave that to your imagination), before de-camping and catching the train back to Rylstone.